-One of the most important tasks to do with any giant scale airplane is to install your hinges correctly.
-I recently completed construction of my Balsa USA Fokker Triplane, and with this giant scale 33% WW1 fighter, I wanted everything just right.
-Lets check out those Hinges and how to install them.
+One of the most important tasks to do with any giant scale airplane you build is to install the hinges correctly.
+This article shows how I did it with my Balsa USA Fokker Triplane, and with this giant scale 33% WW 1 fighter, I wanted everything just right.
+Let’s check out these hinges and how to install them.

 Hinging Made Easy.

-I think the easiest hinges to install in a built up airplane like the Triplane is Robart HingePoints.
-All you need is the Robart drill guide and a 3/16-inch drill bit. (for the big hinges.)
+I think the easiest hinges to install in a built up airplane like the Triplane are the Robart HingePoints.
+All you need is the Robart drill guide and a sharp 3/16-inch drill bit. (for the big hinges).
 Also to give something for the glue to stick to, you need to install some hinge pocket blocks.
-I make these thinner that the thickness of the control surface so they do not show through the covering.
+I make these slightly thinner that the thickness of the control surface so they don’t show through the covering.

 As you can see, the elevator edge has been rounded and the HingePoint sets nicely in the half-round space.

 Here you see the pocket blocks added to capture the HingePoints.
 I used 1/4-inch thick balsa and they are all installed so the hinges go into the end-grain.
 This increases the wood’s grip when it swells as the glue dries.

 Once the HingPoints are all in place, you can check the movement and make sure there is no binding and the surface moves smoothly.

 When the hinge is too long for the surface, you can easily cut it to length.
 Here I have not yet cut the hinge to length.
 The covering will seal the hole in the elevator trailing edge.